crazybiocomputing/crazybiocomputing.github.io/bioinfo.md

-## 1- Python programming language

-For biology students, I think learning a progrraming language is not a waste of time.
+For biology students, I think learning a [programming language](https://en.wikipedia.org/wiki/Programming_language) is not a waste of time.
 However, there is many, many different languages [[Wiki](https://en.wikipedia.org/wiki/List_of_programming_languages)] and you have to choose a language with a good balance between criteria like ease of learning, wealth of tutorials and examples, large user community,etc. Nowadays, IMHO, two programming languages are fulfilling these criteria:
 - Python
 - JavaScript and all the web technologies (HTML5 and CSS3)

 > *Note**: If you need more sophisticated statistics functions, it is good to look at the "R" language.
 It is more complex but more powerful in this field.

+## 1- Python programming language

 ### 1-1- The Basics: Variables, conditionals, and loops